Astros' Controversial Roberto Osuna Trade Blows Up in Critical ALCS Game 3

 The Astros may have underestimated how much dignity the deal would cost them, however.

 The backlash was immediate and fierce.
 General manager Jeff Luhnow didn't help matters by insulting everyone's intelligence in a statement meant to reassure everyone that Osuna would "fully comply with our zero tolerance policy related to abuse of any kind."
-When you claim zero tolerance for abusers while bringing in a guy credibly accused of abuse, then you don't actually have a zero tolerance policy.
+When you claim zero tolerance for abusers while bringing in a guy accused of abuse, then you don't actually have a zero tolerance policy.

 As far as the Astros were clearly concerned, however, what mattered was the long game.
 Unlike the joint drug agreement, MLB's domestic violence policy doesn't include postseason bans for suspended players.
 The more Osuna did to help deliver their second straight World Series championship, the more the controversy of his acquisition figured to blow over.